Running a WordPress agency means balancing two big tasks: keeping client sites running smoothly and clearly showing the work you do behind the scenes.

 For instance, the plugin will show maintenance stats from the last 30 days by default.

-The best part about WP Client Reports is that it shows which files, plugins, and themes were updated along with their old and new version number.
+The best part about WP Client Reports is that it shows which files, plugins, and themes were updated, along with their old and new version numbers.

-Plus, your client will also see the total posts, pages, and comments added.
+Plus, your client will also see the total number of posts, pages, and comments added.

 Once you’re happy with the report, the next step is to send it to your clients.